 Granted, some producers will brush over it if your story wow’s them.
 Unfortunately, most won’t let a spelling mistake or grammatical error slide.

 No need to worry; proofread it, and you’ll be fine.

-Convey the tone of your story in the synopsis
+Convey the tone of your story in the films synopsis

-When writing the synopsis, ensure you write in the same way as you do in your script.
+When writing the synopsis of your film, ensure you write in the same way as you do in your script.
 This is helpful in many ways; firstly it gives the synopsis character.

 This also gives the reader an understanding of how you write and what they can expect from the script.

-Finally, if the tone doesn’t match and your lucky enough to have your script read, it may be confusing why the tone doesn’t match the synopsis.
+Finally, if the tone doesn’t match and you are lucky enough to have your script read, it may be confusing why the tone doesn’t match the synopsis.

 Ensure your synopsis conveys the same tone; it’ll make it 100x better!

 We mentioned it earlier, but it’s essential.
 You want to include all the core elements of your script and exclude everything else.
 A synopsis is a bit of a challenge to write, but keep it short, concise, and engaging.

 Stick to the one to three-page mark, and you’ll be golden.